schlegelp/CATMAID-to-Blender/README.md

 3. Activate by checking box and 'Save User Setting'

 ######Required Python packages:
-Blender for Windows comes with all necessary Python packages.
-On other systems make sure **numpy** and **threading** are installed.
-The addon will work without numpy but some functions are limited.
+[Blender](www.blender.org "Blender Homepage") for Windows and MacOS should come with all necessary Python packages.
+On Linux make sure [numpy](http://www.numpy.org/) and [threading](https://docs.python.org/3/library/threading.html) are installed.
+[Threading](https://docs.python.org/3/library/threading.html) is required, without [numpy](http://www.numpy.org/) the addon will work but some functions are limited.

 ## Before First Use:
 Open User Preferences, navigate to 'Add-ons' -> 'CATMAIDImport' and change 'CATMAID Server URL' in 'preferences' to your server.